Landlord-Tech/landlord-tech-landing-page/src/markdown/landlord-tech-program-section/landlord-tech-program-section.md

 title: landlord-tech-program-section
 landlordTechProgramImage: /assets/dog-pitbul.png
 landlordTechProgramTitle: Take the Hassle out of ESA Letter Verification
-landlordTechProgramContent: OurPetPolicy, provides an industry leading ESA verification system that is able to recognize fraudulent ESA letters in compliance with state and federal laws.
+landlordTechProgramContent: OurPetPolicy provides an industry leading ESA verification system that is able to recognize fraudulent ESA letters in compliance with state and federal laws.
 landlordTechProgramList: